Kingsford-Group/catfish/README.md

 There are three options: {full, core, greedy}.
 With option of `core`, the program will only run the core algorithm to partly decompose the given splice graph, which will predict fewer paths but with higher accuracy.
-With option of `full`, the program will completely decompose the given splice graph, using greedy algorithm following the core part of the algorithm.
+With option of `full`, the program will completely decompose the given splice graph, using greedy algorithm following the core algorithm.
 With option of `greedy`, the program will only use greedy algorithm to fully decompose the given splice graph.
 This parameter is optional, and its default value is `full`.

+`-h` parameter prints the usage of Catfish and exits.

+`-v` parameter prints the version of Catfish and exits.